 6.3.
 Links

 OGC Web API Standards use RFC 8288 (Web Linking) to express relationships between resources.
-Resource representations defined in these standards commonly include an "links" element.
+Resource representations defined in these standards commonly include a "links" element.
 A "links" element is an array of individual hyperlink elements.
 These "links" elements provide a convention for associating related resources.

 The individual hyperlink elements that make up a "links" element are defined using the following Hyperlink Schema.